geneseframework/genese/README.md

 [Top](#table-of-contents)
 ## @genese/angular

 [@genese/angular](https://www.npmjs.com/package/genese-angular) is an Angular library which replaces all the data-services of Angular applications.
-Thanks to `@genese/mapper`, it maps every data received from your http requests into the safe typed Object that you'll need to use in your components.
+Thanks to `@genese/mapper`, it maps every data received from your http requests into the safe typed object that you'll need to use in your components.

 ### Basic usage

-`@genese/angular` replaces the http requests located in your services, and replaces too the mappers used to format data coming from backend into typed objects.
+`@genese/angular` replaces the http requests located in your services, and replaces the mappers used to format data coming from the backend into typed objects.

 Returning typed objects from your data-services to your components is fundamental : if you do not, your component could receive incorrect data from the backend, and your application could crash.
-The mappers are so important, but long and fastidious to write.
-More, if you write some mappers, you'll need to write unit tests for them, and add some mock values to be able to do these tests...
+However, even if the mappers are important, they are also long and fastidious to write.
+Moreover, if you write mappers, you'll need to write unit tests for them, and add some mock values to be able to do these tests...

-So, what would you say if `@genese/angular` could do ALL OF THAT for you ?
+So, what would you say if `@genese/angular` could do all of that for you ?
 Yes, that's right : `@genese/angular` calls the http requests for you, and uses `@genese/mapper` which will send you back objects automatically typed !

 In the below example, that means that you can simply put the file `book-data.service.ts` in the garbage, with its associated test file `book-data.service.spec.ts`.